 Millions of prescriptions for cholesterol are filled each year in America.
 Did you know that you can lower your cholesterol naturally through your diet without taking medication?

 I’ve had family members who have cholesterol issues, and a grandfather that died of heart failure.
 I’ve seen the devastating effects of improperly taking care of your heart.

-The food we’re putting in our mouth directly impacts the cholesterol that you have, high or low.
-In this blog, I’m going to break down the 6 food groups that won’t raise your cholesterol, and 3 that you should stay away from.
+The food we’re putting in our mouth directly impacts the cholesterol that we have, high or low.
+In this blog, I’m going to break down the 6 food groups that won’t raise your cholesterol and 3 that you should stay away from.

 When you’re thinking about eating produce, you should try to eat different colored fruits and vegetables to give your diet variety.

 Eating produce is going to add more water, fiber, and minerals into the system which will help lower cholesterol levels.

 Leafy greens contain fiber that will help keep you feeling full regularly between meals.

 They can also help to lower your blood sugar levels and prevent bad cholesterol from entering the bloodstream.

 These foods are superfoods when it comes to reducing cholesterol in your body: